andrius-learns-things/tech-profile-and-notes/README.md

 - `**` I have not used it, but willing to try in next projects
 - `*` I have not used it and also have doubts if it is for every situation
 - `?` Just an untested idea

-## META: Ideas how to expand this page:

-- 3dbs needs fixing
-- From full stack (divide? or maybe not?)
-- Many TODOs here...
-- 12 factor app...
-- .NET part is empty
-- Documentation part is empty
-- Maybe it would be nice to recover and to link to my certs...
-- I would like to have Event sourcing here...
-- I would like to have VueJS here...
-- From older KBs...
-- OOP/Functional programming/Design pattern experiments?